CONVERSE PUBLIC ACCESS

 As part of the global relaunch campaign of the One Star shoe, Converse wanted to re-affirm their roots as the brand for the youth.
 We think if a brand wants to truly support youth culture, they have to provide them with tools, a co-sign, and get the hell out of the way.
 They also wanted a more engaging and forward-thinking campaign than a typical :60 TVC.

 Members of the Converse Collective were invited to create their own Public Access show, from their own voice, about their own interests, and with very little brand input.
-The fun and absurd qualities of Public Access TV were buffered by serious dialog between hosts and guests about creativity, activism, bullying and general concerns facing young people today… All the while wearing the Converse One Star.
+The fun and absurd qualities of Public Access TV were buffered by serious dialog between hosts and guests about creativity, activism, bullying and general concerns facing young people today… all the while wearing the Converse One Star.
+We saw this as a great opportunity to tell a meta-narrative about supporting young talent and voices with the show itself, but also the people and process that brought the show to life.

 The ~20 minute episodes aired on Twitter Live, attracting an unexpectedly large audience for an appointment viewing.
 The show then lived on Converse.com and was made entirely shoppable, while segments were cut down into more traditional :6:/15/:30’s and pusbed out alongside snippets, gifs and photography.